Mental-Noise/Synapse/README.md

 The code is written to allow easy customization even for someone who doesn't know anything about writing code for the Arduino but has some ideas on how/what to control the Volca Beats.

+If this module gets a bit popular, I might consider writing an app to easily modify the firmware without writing a single line of code.

 ## Module available on Tindie

 As I would love for anyone who wants to use this module to be able to, I'm selling some kits and fully assembled modules (in limited quantities) on [Tindie](https://www.tindie.com/stores/mentalnoise/).